pimotte/nomic/README.md

 **338** *Statue of limitations*

 No player can be put on Trial for an offense committed more than 7 days (148 hours, 0 minutes and 0 seconds) ago.
 Similary Trials can not be reopened for appeals more than 7 days after the Verdict has been rendered by the jury.

+**344** *Oi, that's cheating!*

+During a Trial and a 24 hour period after the Verdict has been given, no Transfers between a member of the jury and another player are allowed to be iniated or completed.